snowch/vast-docker-compose-examples/kafka/README.md

 # Basic Kafka

+> [!CAUTION]
-**Caution**: Since docker compose is primarily designed to run a set of containers on a single host and can't support requirements for high availability, we do not support nor recommend using our docker compose constructs to support production-type use-cases.
+> - Since docker compose is primarily designed to run a set of containers on a single host and can't support requirements for high availability, we do not support nor recommend using our docker compose constructs to support production-type use-cases.
+> - Currently this image loses state when it is restarted.
+Manually save any work that you need to keep.

 ## Overview